neuro-actions/mlflow/README.md

 Whether to use HTTP authentication for Jupyter or not. `"False"` by default.

 #### Example
 Enable http_auth via setting it to True.
-In this case your training job should be able to communicate with hidden behind SSO MLFlow.
+In this case your training job should be able to communicate with MLFlow guarded by the Neu.ro platform authentication solution.
 ```
 args:
     http_auth: "True"